wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/fecundity.md

 ## Expected input

 Fecundity data may be analyzed in the form of individual TIF images per frame (i.e., the TimePoint structure utilized by ImageXpress).
-[See the data organization page for more details.](../data_organization.md).
+See the [Data Organization](../data_organization.md) page for more details.
 The plate directory should have a single TimePoint with individual images for each well:

 Each well should include all the progeny from a single parent.

 All experiments should include a single wavelength.
-Multisite images should be stitched [see the stitching documentation]().
+Multisite images should be stitched according the [ImageXpress + Multi Site instructions](../../instrument_settings/#imagexpress-multi-site).

 ### Validated species and stages